 In true Managed Language tradition, if we don’t like what is out there we build our own: and that’s when T.O.D. was born.
 Why did we go to all that trouble, you might ask?
 Because having our own translation memory system allows us to:

 - develop systems and solutions around the client’s needs and connect to T.O.D. via API.

 - other systems can use T.O.D.’s API to add translations, find translation memory, etc.

 - develop flexible, cost-saving, collaborative systems using Google Suite, i.e. – we can get Google Suit files to “have a chat” with T.O.D. and add or recover translation memory within a simple Google sheet.

 Flexible is an understatement

-In addition to this, we have developed extra facilities in Google Suite that allow us to import data from other files into any Google Doc, and then export it in a translated language.
-Think PDF (or ppt, for all that matters), extract the content into G-suit, check TM, translate, export…et voilà, the document is done and dusted (with perhaps extra formatting required if the other language is worthier than the source – but we can take care of that for you as well!).
+In addition, we have developed extra facilities in Google Suite that allow us to import data from other files into any Google Doc, and then export it in a translated language.
+Think PDF (or ppt, for all that matters), extract the content into G-suit, check TM, translate, export…et voilà, the document is done and dusted (with perhaps extra formatting required if the other language is worthier than the source – but we will take care of that for you as well!)